arbal/awesome-stars/README.md

 - [mafintosh/discovery-swarm](https://github.com/mafintosh/discovery-swarm) - A network swarm that uses discovery-channel to find peers
 - [watson/wifi-triangulate](https://github.com/watson/wifi-triangulate) - Finds your current position on planet earth using the wifi access points in your vicinity
 - [mafintosh/peerwiki](https://github.com/mafintosh/peerwiki) - all of wikipedia on bittorrent
-- [meetDeveloper/googleDictionaryAPI](https://github.com/meetDeveloper/googleDictionaryAPI) - Google does not provide Google Dictionary API so I created one.
+- [meetDeveloper/freeDictionaryAPI](https://github.com/meetDeveloper/freeDictionaryAPI) - There was no free Dictionary API on the web when I wanted one for my friend, so I created one.
 - [website-scraper/node-website-scraper](https://github.com/website-scraper/node-website-scraper) - Download website to local directory (including all css, images, js, etc.)
 - [facundoolano/google-play-scraper](https://github.com/facundoolano/google-play-scraper) - Node.js scraper to get data from Google Play
 - [IonicaBizau/scrape-it](https://github.com/IonicaBizau/scrape-it) - 🔮 A Node.js scraper for humans.